Data Analysis with Python: Basics (2025 Guide)

 Use validate

-The validate parameter is a practical guardrail.
-It turns silent join mistakes into loud errors while you still have context.
+validate turns silent join mistakes into loud errors while you still have context.
+It is one of the most practical pandas habits you can build.

 EDA works best when you write down questions first, then verify with summaries and plots.
 A simple workflow: